coreyschulz/corey-learn/README.md

 # corey-learn
 A machine learning library built from the ground up with usability in mind.
 Secure.
 Accurate.
 Free.

-This library contains algorithms implemented for CS 5350, Machine Learning, at the University of Utah.
+This library contains algorithms implemented for ML at the University of Utah.